EDCD/EDDI/VoiceAttack.md

   * {TXT:EDDI ship refuelled source} The source of the fuel (Market or Scoop)
   * {DEC:EDDI ship refuelled total} The new fuel level (only available if the source is Scoop)

+### Ship renamed
+Triggered when you rename a ship.
+To run a command when this event occurs you should create the command with the name ((EDDI ship renamed))

+Variables set with this event are as follows:

+  * {TXT:EDDI ship renamed ident} The new ident of the ship
+  * {TXT:EDDI ship renamed name} The new name of the ship
+  * {TXT:EDDI ship renamed ship} The ship that was renamed

 ### Ship repaired
 Triggered when you repair your ship.
 To run a command when this event occurs you should create the command with the name ((EDDI ship repaired))